 - It is important that we have all relevant forms completed before your child commences at kindy.
 Please check for any emails from Chris asking for information to be sent in.
 Thanks. - Each child should have received a letter from kindy with reminders of start dates, what to bring, and which locker will be theirs at kindy.
-The Mon/Tues group commences on Tuesday 29 January and the Wed/Thurs/Fri group commences on Wednesday 30 January. - Please ensure that: - all your child's belongings are clearly named - your child has a spare set of clothes in their bag each day - hats and clothes provide good sun protection - that your child washes their hands on arrival and departure from kindy

-• It is essential, under safety regulations, that the washers are not touching each other so we have to ask that washers be no larger than approx $30 \, \text{cm} \times 30 \, \text{cm}$ in size.
-Hair bands are easy loops to sew on
+The Mon/Tues group commences on Tuesday 28 January and the Wed/Thurs/Fri group commences on Wednesday 29 January. - Please ensure that: - all your child's belongings are clearly named - your child has a spare set of clothes in their bag each day - hats and clothes provide good sun protection - that your child washes their hands on arrival and departure from kindy - Each child will require at least 1 small washer for hand wiping.
+Having a second (buck ap) one in menbackpack can be really helpful. - It is essential, under safety regulations, that the washers are not touching each other so we have to ask that washers be no larger than approx $30 \,\mathrm{cm} \times 30 \,\mathrm{cm}$ in size.
+Hair bands make easy loops to sew on in the middle of the washer.